meraki-analytics/cassiopeia/doc/datapipeline.rst

 Unloaded Ghost Store
 """"""""""""""""""""

-As a user, it's very likely that you don't need to worry about what this store does as long as you include it in your data pipeline (it is included by default).
-It should go immediately after the cache, and if you are not using a cache, it should be the first element in the data pipeline.
+As a user, it's very likely that you don't need to worry about what this store does.
+Cass automatically puts this store in your datapipeline if your global variable ``enable_ghost_loading`` is set to ``true``.

 The ``UnloadedGhostStore`` provides unloaded ghost objects to the rest of Cass when a new ghost object is created.
-This allows us to have a single location where all top-level objects are created, which alleviates some complicated issues when requesting new objects from the data pipeline.
+This allows us to have a single location where all top-level objects are created, which alleviates some complicated issues that crop up when caching core objects and using ghost loading.
 In general, it should always be in your pipeline.

+If you wish to override how Cass inserts it into your pipeline, you can include it in your pipeline and Cass won't insert it automatically.
+Normally, it should go immediately after the cache, and if you are not using a cache, it should be the first element in the data pipeline.